mobarski/fabris/readme.rst

-  argc    (--x)    returns number of program arguments argv    (a--xn)  returns address and length of argument number a call    (f--)    call function referenced by f ok      (ab--)   do nothing if two top items are equal, halt and print error otherwise
+  argc    (--x)    returns number of program arguments argv    (a--xn)  returns address and length of argument number a call    (f--)    call function referenced by f ok      (ab--)   do nothing if two top items are equal, halt and print error otherwise write   (anf--)    write n characters at address a to file with descriptor f
   ======= ======== ======================================================================